appcircleio/appcircle-docusaurus/docs/appcircle-api/appcenter-migration-tool.md

 - **Test Group Migration:** Transition your test groups with all their associated configurations and data.

-By using the appcenter-migration-tool, you can ensure a smooth and efficient migration process, minimizing downtime and preserving the integrity of your data.

 ## Migrating App Center Automatically with tool

 Migrating your data in App Center manually can be a time-consuming and error-prone process.
 The **appcenter-migration-tool** automates this task, allowing you to efficiently and accurately transfer the data you need with minimal effort.